-One of the most searched skincare ingredients of 2020, activated charcoal has become a mainstay in many of our routines.
+One of the most searched skincare ingredients, activated charcoal has become a mainstay in many of our routines.
 You can’t hit the skincare aisle without spotting an activated charcoal face mask or cleanser, and it’s not just beauty products either.

 Charcoal products have made their way into the mainstream.
 From toothpaste and deodorants to capsule supplements and even charcoal infused drinks and ice cream, there's no doubt it’s gained a lot of traction.
 In medicine, charcoal powder’s powerful binding properties are often used to help absorb toxins from the body.
 There’s been speculation in the past it can even cure your hangover.